Grounded autonomous scrutiny at scale: emergent critique from reproduction of published computational physics papers: Reproduce--Review--Reflect: depth-mode grounded scrutiny

 \subsection{Reflect: from Review verdict to a grounded follow-up artifact}

 Review left two scientific threads open --- the analytical phonon argument and the incomplete Sb doping bracket --- alongside the usual marks of a single audit run: tone problems (``FALSIFIED everything''), an arithmetic error in the phonon mean-free-path scaling, and a binary verdict where a graded one is more honest.
-We handed the Review corpus to a fresh agent under a boilerplate prompt (SI \S S1): review the audit, verify what is verifiable, run the calculations Review did not, produce a scientific Comment.
-The agent converged end-to-end on a publication-shaped artifact without human intervention, closing the loop by reading its own compiled PDF back into context and iterating (Fig.~3c; SI \S S3).
+We handed the Review corpus to a fresh agent under a boilerplate prompt (Appendix~\ref{app:prompts}): review the audit, verify what is verifiable, run the calculations Review did not, produce a scientific Comment.
+The agent converged end-to-end on a publication-shaped artifact without human intervention, closing the audit by reading its own compiled PDF back into context and iterating (Fig.~\ref{fig:fig3}c; Appendix~\ref{app:reflect}).